lubeda/appdaemon_pixelt/pixelit/README.md

 #### Sound

-The new [beta](https://forum.bastelbunker.de/d/79-support-f-r-dfplayer-mini-mp3-player/12) of pixelIt supports mp3 playback via a DFPlayer Module.
+The new [Firmwate](https://www.bastelbunker.de/wp-content/uploads/PixelIt.zip) of pixelIt supports mp3 playback via a DFPlayer Module.
 If you use sound in your templates, the sound is only played once, directly when you add the template to the loop.
+Watch Out, the [Awtrix](https://blueforcer.de/awtrix-2-0/) Hardware uses pin D5 for RX to the DFMini, so they are not interchange able

 #### On screen names